Research Goals

 -

-$1,000.00 Scholarship received on 4/28/2018 for the Group, “Dynamic cultural landscape use: Alpine site probability testing in the Northern Absaroka-Beartooth Wilderness of Wyoming and Montana.”
+$1,000.00 Scholarship received on 4/28/2018 for the project, “Dynamic cultural landscape use: Alpine site probability testing in the Northern Absaroka-Beartooth Wilderness of Wyoming and Montana.”

 -